 Physician Peer Review

 The PPR-NS is a collegial program developed with extensive physician participation incorporating best practices in physician assessment.
-The resulting new program blends traditional elements of peer review with an innovative approach to quality improvement.
+The program blends traditional elements of peer review with an innovative approach to quality improvement.

 Trained peer reviewers help physicians identify opportunities and match them with the right resources to enhance their practice.

 Physician Peer Review Nova Scotia was launched in 2017 with Family Medicine.